When Trucking Companies Fail To Invest In The Proper Training Of Their Drivers, Serious Accidents Occur

 Licensing and Certification For Professional Truck Drivers

-Any unqualified commercial truck driver can easily cause a devastating, catastrophic accident, leading to severe injuries or possible death.
+Any unqualified commercial truck driver can cause a devastating, catastrophic accident, leading to severe injuries or possible death.
 This is because tractor-trailers can weigh upwards of 80 tons or more, a substantial weight that can crush passenger automobiles and other vehicle sharing the road.

 Proper training, licensing and certification teaches drivers how to handle simple and challenging driving tasks.
 Even making a basic right turn can be an extensive process, and create blind spots that make it extremely challenging, if not impossible, to view other cars, trucks and vehicles on the roadway.
 It is essential that every truck driver be more trained and significantly more careful than any other driver on the road.
 Proper training avoids disastrous consequences that often include: